tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 ## Run Training on Manually Configured Cluster (Multiple Machines)

-In this section, we will configure Ray cluster (multiple machines) manually, and run script on this cluster.
+In this section, we will configure Ray cluster (multiple machines) manually and run script on this cluster.

 First, please prepare multiple machines - 1 head node and multiple worker nodes.
 All machines should be connected (by port 6379) each other on the same network.<br>
 In my case, I have created multiple virtual machines on the same resource group in Microsoft Azure.
 (Then all machines can be connected each other on the same virtual network with internal addresses.)

-Next, please configure these multiple machines using above "Prerequisites" script.
+Next, please setup the required software on these multiple machines using above "Prerequisites" script.
+(The custom Gym env should also be installed.)

-Since we use IMPALA (which is optimized for distributed RL) for algorithms on training in distributed cluster, please install the following additional package in all machines.
+Since we use IMPALA (which is optimized for distributed RL) in RLlib built-in algorithms in cluster, please install the following additional package in all machines.

 ```
 pip3 install ale-py==0.7
 ```

-Now let's start Ray runtime (master) on head node.
-Login to head node and run the following command.<br>
+Now login to head node, and run the following command to start Ray head role (driver process) on head node.<br>
-When you run this command, ray command for workers (which will be needed in the following step) is shown in console and please copy this text.
+When you run this command, ray command for other workers (which will be needed in the following step) is shown in console and please copy this text.

 ```
 ray start --head --port=6379
 ```

-On each worker nodes (multiple machines), run the copied command (see above) to connect into the head node.<br>
+On each worker nodes (multiple machines), run the copied command (see above) to connect into your head node.<br>
 Please change the following values of ```--address``` and ```--redis-password``` options to meet your copied text.

 ```